Genesis of morpho-kinematic lopsidedness in minor merger of galaxies: Quantifying lopsided asymmetry in the density distribution

-The question remains what happens to the sustainability of the $m=1$ lopsided feature when the merger happens at a very late epoch and the host galaxy experiences continued pericentre passage of the satellite?
-To investigate that, we select the minor merger model \textbf{gSadE006ret33} where the merger happens at a later epoch (see Table.~\ref{table:key_param}).
-Fig.~\ref{fig:densmap_lopsided} (bottom panels) shows the face-on density distribution of the stellar particles of the host plus satellite system (gSa+dE0) for the model \textbf{gSadE006ret33}, at different time-steps after the first pericentre passage of the satellite galaxy.
+The question remains what happens to the sustainability of the $m=1$ lopsided feature when the merger happens at a very late epoch and the host galaxy experiences continued pericenter passage of the satellite?
+To investigate that, we select the minor merger model gSadE006ret33 where the merger happens at a later epoch (see Table.~\ref{table:key_param}).
+Fig.~\ref{fig:densmap_lopsided} (bottom panels) shows the face-on density distribution of the host galaxy's disc particles for the model gSadE006ret33, at different time-steps after the first pericenter passage of the satellite galaxy.
 Also, the corresponding radial variations of the $m=1$ Fourier harmonics of the density distribution are shown in Fig.~\ref{fig:lopsided_radial} (bottom right panel).
-As the host galaxy experiences continued pericentre passages, the lopsided pattern also persists till the end of the simulation run ($t = 3 \Gyr$); the average values of $A_1/A_0$ in the outer disc region ($\sim 4 -7 R_{\rm d}$) are non-zero, and are higher than values calculated at $t=0$.
-This demonstrates that, a continued pericentre passage can generate a rather long-lived lopsided pattern in the host galaxy.
+Fig~\ref{fig:lopsised_temporalEvolution} (bottom panel) demonstrates that as the host galaxy experiences continued pericenter passages, the lopsided pattern also persists till the end of the simulation run ($t = 3 \Gyr$); the average values of $A_1/A_0$ in the outer disc region ($\sim 4 -7 R_{\rm d}$) are non-zero, and are higher than values calculated at $t=0$.
+This demonstrates that, although the $m=1$ lopsided distortion excited by a single pericenter passage does not last long, the continued pericenter passages can maintain the net lopsided feature in the host galaxy for a longer time-scale.

 In appendix~\ref{sec:isolatedEvolution}, we show that when the host galaxy model is evolved in isolation, no prominent $m=1$ lopsided distortion gets excited.
-The average values of $A_1/A_0$ throughout the entire disc region remain below 0.1, indicating the absence of a strong $m=1$ lopsidedness in the stellar density distribution.
+The average values of $A_1/A_0$ throughout the entire disc region remain below 0.1, indicating the absence of a strong $m=1$ lopsidedness in the stellar density distribution of the host galaxy.
 This reinforces the fact that minor merger event is liable to trigger the lopsided disturbance in the host galaxy.